rancher-sandbox/docs.rancherdesktop.io/docs/getting-started/features.md

 1. Enter a name for the image being built.
 E.g., `repo/image`, `repo/image:tag`, `registry.example.com/repo/image`, or `registry.example.com/repo/image:tag`.
 1. Click **Build**.
 1. In the file browser, select the Dockerfile to build an image with.

+## Troubleshooting Tips

+### Show Logs

+Use this option to open the folder containing all Rancher Desktop log files.

+### Factory Reset

+Remove the cluster and all other Rancher Desktop settings.
+The initial setup procedure must be done again.

+To perform a factory reset:

+1. Click **Reset**.
+1. On the confirmation window, click **OK** to proceed.
+Kubernetes stops and Rancher Desktop closes.
+1. Start Rancher Desktop again.